 John Billingsley is an aspiring game designer and LA native.
 John is currently attending Case Western Reserve University, finishing his degree in computer science.
 John is interested in the competitive psychology that arises from player versus player interactions, and how games can be used to express feelings or emotions that are harder to simply put into words.
 It is John’s hope that through playing games, people will be opened up to new viewpoints, patterns of thinking, and understanding.

 Graham is a playwright, screenwriter, filmmaker, and independent game designer from Los Angeles.
 His works include Offering (Naked Angels), The Writer (Young Playwrights Inc.), The Tutor (LA Shorts Festival), and the tabletop game Kulak (IndieCade Finalist 2013).

-Oliver Lewin is a composer from Santa Monica.
-He studied music at The New School in New York and has scored award-winning short films and games, as well as all of Close Your's previous versions.
+Hailing from Santa Monica, California, Oliver is Close Your's producer as well as the Composer of its score.
+He studied music at The New School in New York City and has scored award-winning short films and games, as well as all of Close Your's previous versions.

 Griffin will be overseeing all aspects of Close Your’s aesthetic overhaul.
 A commercial designer and illustrator based in Santa Monica, Griffin has been doing visual development with Goodbyeworld Games for longer than he can remember.

 Pat Bayles is a Seattle-based game designer.
 He studied Interactive Media and Games at USC, and is drawn to the unique storytelling opportunities of video games, and the social aspects of multiplayer gaming.